 The PWD can be quite sensitive, very curious, highly intuitive and fiercely loyal.
 They are independent but have a very strong need to be near their owner.
+Likewise, they have a strong need to please their owner.
 They love to play, can be easily trained and are very active.
 Often identified incorrectly as a standard poodle, the PWD possesses a much more muscular build.

 Their coat colors are black, white, brown, white with dark markings, or black or brown with white markings.
 The coats are thick and may be curly or wavy in texture.
 Some may have mixed pattern hair being curly all over and wavy on the ears and tail.
 Grooming is suggested every 6-8 weeks and brushing every other day if not daily.